 The Problem With Most Salon Websites

 Most salon and spa websites look presentable.
 Nice logo, some photos, a list of services.
-But they fail at the one thing that matters: getting visitors to book an appointment.
+But they fail at the one thing that matters: getting visitors to actually book an appointment.

 Booking Should Never Be More Than One Click Away